Luiserebii/Maximum-Solidity-Environment/README.md

 * Next, comes TypeScript linting via ESLint:
   * Install via: `npm i --save-dev eslint`
   * We're using Google's style guide plugin, so: `npm i --save-dev eslint-config-google`
-  * We will also need the TypeScript ESLint plugin: `npm install @typescript-eslint/parser --save-dev`
+  * We will also need the TypeScript ESLint parser and plugin: `npm install @typescript-eslint/parser @typescript-eslint/eslint-plugin --save-dev`
   * Finally, setup `.eslintrc.js`.
 The following is a pretty good configuration that can be used:
 ```javascript
 module.exports = {